aosabook/500lines/pedometer/chapter.md

 In the future, we can save `User` and `Trial` objects to the database.
 The `create`, `find`, and `all` methods in `Upload` will then be relevant to `User` and `Trial` as well.
 That means we'd likely refactor those out into their own class to deal with data storage and retrieval in general, and each of our `User`, `Trial`, and `Upload` classes would inherit from that class.
 We might eventually add helper query methods to that class, and continue building it up from there.

-Let's move on to the web application side of our program to see how `Upload` will be helpful.
+Since the `Upload` class deals only with the file system and doesn't relate directly to the implementation of the pedometer, we've left it out for brevity.
+Let's move on to the web application side of our program.

 ## 2. Building a Web Application